gavinsunde/getting-started-solution-template/README.md

 ##### File content

 Selected files need to contains valid Lua script.
-Endpoints are defined using a Lua comment header as follows:
+Endpoints are defined using a Lua comment header as follows (The file name is not relevant):

 ```lua
 --#ENDPOINT <method> <path>[ <content_type>]